 In 2008, Bruce Wiersma, former Dean of the School of Forestry at the University of Maine, was asked by Governor Baldacci to convene a study group to help understand what opportunities existed for broad-based consensus on the future of the Maine Woods.
-Over the course of 18 months and nearly two dozen expert presentations, that effort produced the report titled: Keeping Maines Forests_2009 – Wiersma
+Over 18 months and nearly two dozen expert presentations, that effort produced the report titled: Keeping Maines Forests (Wiersma, 2009)

-That report provided the inspiration for a larger group of forest interests, now called the Implementation Committee, to explore practical steps that could be taken collaboratively to secure the many services Maine people derive from the forests, such as jobs, recreation, water quality and wildlife habitat.
-The 56 – page KMF describes opportunities and hopes for the broadest possible collaboration.
+That report inspired a larger group of forest interests to explore practical steps that could collaboratively secure the many services Maine people derive from the forests, such as jobs, recreation, water quality, and wildlife habitat.
+The 56 – page KMF Report describes opportunities and hopes for the broadest possible collaboration.

 What long-term results can be expected from KMF’s work?

-Maine will gain long-term security and stability for its forest landowners, forest products industry workers, sportsmen and women, recreational users, tribal nations, local communities and wildlife resources.
-With greater stability, we can expect even greater private and public investments in the North Woods.
+Maine will gain long-term security and stability for its forest landowners, forest products industry workers, sportsmen and women, recreational users, tribal nations, local communities, and wildlife resources.
+We expect more private and public investments in the North Woods through our collaboration.
 Maine’s traditional working forests will continue to offer the economic, social, and environmental benefits that the people of Maine value.
-A closely related initiative produced in 2010 has focused on just the economic benefits of these new strategies and produced its findings in Keeping Maine’s Forest-Based Economy: A National Demonstration Project.
+A closely related initiative produced in 2010 focused on the economic benefits of these new strategies and produced its findings in Keeping Maine’s Forest-Based Economy: A National Demonstration Project.

 Why is this different?